 3 guests – $100 per guest 4 guests -$100 per guest

-*Dove shoots require at least a Controlled Shooting Area License ($17.50).
-A Kansas Resident license ($20.50) or Non-Resident license ($72.50) will be required if the shooters leave the Ringneck Ranch Controlled Shooting Area.
-Also a HIP stamp for 50 cents is required.
+*Dove shoots require at least a Controlled Shooting Area License ($27.50).
+A Kansas Resident license ($27.50) or Non-Resident license ($97.50) will be required if the shooters leave the Ringneck Ranch Controlled Shooting Area.
+Also a HIP stamp is required.
 Licenses and HIP stamps may be purchased at the ranch.

-Please keep in mind that hunters born after 7/1/57 must have proof of completion of any state-approved hunter safety course.
+Please keep in mind that hunters born after 7/1/57 must attest to completion of any state-approved hunter safety course to purchase a resident or non-resident license.

 Prices are per person based on the number of guests in your reservation.
 You may book one or more days.
 Prices subject to change prior to receipt of deposit of $100 per guest per day.
 Deposits nonrefundable with less than sixty days notice.